Ashley Planes

-Ashley Planes was a historic freight cable railroad situated along three separately powered inclined plane sections located between Ashley, Pennsylvania at the foot, and via the Solomon cutting the yard in Mountain Top over 1000 ft above and initially built between 1837 and 1838 by Lehigh Coal & Navigation Company's subsidiary Lehigh and Susquehanna Railroad (L&S).
+Ashley Planes was a historic freight cable railroad in Luzerne County, Pennsylvania.
+They consisted of three separately powered inclined-plane sections between Ashley, Pennsylvania, at the foot, and via the Solomon cutting the yard in Mountain Top more than 1000 ft higher.
+They were built in 1837 and 1838 by the Lehigh and Susquehanna Railroad (L&S), a subsidiary of the Lehigh Coal & Navigation Company.